aws-samples/r53resolver-query-log-parser/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

+- DeliveryStream (Firehose) - this will be target for RT53 resolver to output the logs
 - import_blocked_list - Lambda function which imports names of 'bad' top level domains
-- find_bad_domain - Lambda function which processed RT53 Resolver logs and checks if there are any bad domains that were queried
+- stream_processor - Lambda function used by Kinesis Firehose to check if DNS loge entry (domain) is malicious or not
 - tests - Work in Progress
-- template.yaml - A template that defines the application's AWS resources.
+- template.yaml - A Seerverless Application Module (SAM) template that defines the application's AWS resources.

-The application uses several AWS resources, including Lambda functions and an API Gateway API.
+The application uses several AWS resources, including Lambda functions, DynamoDB table and Kinesis Firehose data stream.
 These resources are defined in the `template.yaml` file in this project.
-You can update the template to add AWS resources through the same deployment process that updates your application code. git
+You can update the template to add AWS resources through the same deployment process that updates your application code.

+## Pre-requisites

+Before you deploy SAM template you will need to create S3 bucket and store the file with list of malicious domains.
+For this sample application we obtained list of malicious domain from <INSERT URL HERE>

+> Optional: You can also modify `import_blocked_list` Lambda function to download the file from location other than S3. i.e using CURL or similar.

 ## Deploy the sample application

 The Serverless Application Model Command Line Interface (SAM CLI) is an extension of the AWS CLI that adds functionality for building and testing Lambda applications.
-It uses Docker to run your functions in an Amazon Linux environment that matches Lambda.
-It can also emulate your application's build environment and API.

 To use the SAM CLI, you need the following tools.